joeyshi12/obsidian-vault/README.md

 # knowledge-base
-A collection of conceptual notes
+A backup collection of notes taken in Obsidian